CFB Comox: Civilian use

-The base hosts a biennial airshow (although not held from 2005 to 2012) to celebrate Canadian Forces Day.
+The base hosts a biennial air show (although not held from 2005 to 2012, or 2015 to 2024) to celebrate Canadian Forces Day.

 The base is also home to the Comox Air Force Museum which features several aircraft and other historical exhibits.

 The base is a primary employer in the Comox Valley.

 Comox Airport (YQQ)

 Facilities

 The Comox Airport has a number of facilities available.
-Two major businesses are in the airport terminal: On the Fly Café and Mid Island Gifts.
-There is also a bike repair station on-site.
+Two major businesses are located in the airport terminal: On the Fly Café and Compass Gallery + Gifts.
+There is also a bike repair station on-site, as well as an EVOLVE e-bike rental stand.

-The Airport has its own fuel service, Shell Aviation Canada and provides Jet A1fuel and Jet A1 fuel with FSII.
+The airport has its own fuel service, Shell Aviation Canada, and provides jet fuel (Jet A1) and Jet A1 fuel with FSII.

-YQQ has a CANPASS Customs area for international arrivals.
+The airport has a CANPASS Customs area for international arrivals.